eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `image` - (Computed) - String - Image is the docker container used.<br />Default: the latest supported image for the specified kubernetes version.
 - `memory_request` - (Computed) - Quantity - MemoryRequest of cluster autoscaler container.<br />Default: 300Mi.
 - `cpu_request` - (Computed) - Quantity - CPURequest of cluster autoscaler container.<br />Default: 100m.
+- `max_node_provision_time` - (Computed) - String - MaxNodeProvisionTime determines how long CAS will wait for a node to join the cluster.

 ### warm_pool_spec